 This Article Solved My Issue

-• If your job is created in Paycor Recruiting and promoted to Indeed without a salary in the description, Indeed will attempt to discern a salary for that specific job and show an estimated range.
+If your job is created in Paycor Recruiting and promoted to Indeed without a salary in the description, Indeed attempts to discern a salary for that specific job and show an estimated range.

-An excerpt from Indeed enforcing Salary Requirements in Job Descriptions:
+Excerpt from Indeed about enforcing Salary Requirements in Job Descriptions:

 Salary information is one of the most important factors for job seekers when they search for and view jobs.
 We know that job seekers want to see salary information for every job posting; when asked if salaries were helpful when shown along with job descriptions, over 80% responded favorably.
 We also know that jobs with salaries perform better; fill rate for jobs on Indeed Hire improved by 40% when salary information was included.